JDLuke/TestPipeline/README.md

-This project is here primarily to drive tests of the pipeline (currently in micronautguide but moving)
+This project is here primarily to drive tests of the (CI/CD pipeline)[https://github.com/JDLuke/cicd] project